-This article first appeared in the Christian Research Journal Winter/Spring (1987).
+This article first appeared in the Witnessing Tips column of the Christian Research Journal, volume 9, number 3 (Winter/Spring 1987).
 The full PDF can be viewed by clicking here.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Christians are called to proclaim the true gospel of Jesus Christ to New Agers by developing appropriate evangelistic strategies.
 This article will make some suggestions along these lines.
 But first it will be helpful to summarize the New Age world view.
 (Biblical references which are helpful in refuting these ideas also follow).